nginxinc/nginx-basics-workshops/labs/lab2/readme.md

 ### NGINX Directory Browsing

 Now that you have some hot cars in your garage to show off, you might want to let users browse images without knowing all the names or links.
 Or, you might want to know what files are in different folders on your webserver, either for yourself or for your visitors, so a File Manager type of user interface would be nice.
 NGINX can provide this for you with a module called `http_auto_index`, that can provide this feature.
-You will now create a new `/location block` called `/browse` that will perform `Directory Browsing` using this feature module:
+You will now create a new `location` block called `/browse` that will perform `Directory Browsing` using this feature module:

-1. Using VI, edit your `cars.example.com.conf` file, and add this new Location Block:

-    ```bash
-    vi /etc/nginx/conf.d/cars.example.com.conf

-    ```

-    Add this location block, change the URL path if you like:
+1. Update the `cars.example.com.conf` file, and add this new Location Block, change the URL path if you like:

     ```nginx